Nyki-Anderson/shape-share/docs/Introduction to Shape-Share.md

 ## Some Considerations
 I am coding on a Macbook Pro and thus some of this tutorial will be Mac-specific.
 I will try to include resources for other operating systems where necessary but once you get your `Docker` container up and running, we will essentially be building in a `Linux` environment anyways.

 The remainder of this document will detail my coding setup for anyone interested and will of course be entirely subjective.
 I am pretty proud of my go to tools but they are by no means the only way to implement this project.
-Skip ahead to the **doc/1.0_Docker_Containerization** document if you are ready, otherwise let’s talk about tools that will make coding so much more productive.
+Skip ahead to the **doc/1.0_Docker_Containerization** document if you are ready, otherwise let’s talk about tools and apps that make coding more enjoyable and productive.

+> :note: Note:
+> I am not compensated in anyway by the products or companies I am about to shower with praise.
+I just get really passionate about my tools.

 ## Note-Taking and Organization
-When it comes to organizing my research and task management, there is no better tool than `Obsidian`.
+When it comes to organizing my research and task management, I have jumped around between `Evernote`, `OneNote`, and even `Apple Reminders` (I know…).
+But until recently, nothing was really satisfying my need to keep a centralized brain-dump that easily kept track of all the things my ADHD brain tries to forget.
+In walks, `Obsidian`.
+If you’ve never heard of it here’s a link to their [website](https://obsidian.md).
+I have only been using it for a few months and I’m just now delving into the really awesome stuff that makes it a truly one-of-a-kind app.